-ITEM 9 - DIRECTORS AND OFFICERS
+ITEM 10 - DIRECTORS AND OFFICERS

 The names and municipalities of residence of all directors and officers of CCL as at the date hereof, the offices presently held, the principal occupations during the last five years and the year each director first became a director are set out below.
-Each director, other than George V. Bayly, was elected at the last annual meeting of shareholders.
+Each director was elected at the last annual meeting of shareholders.
 Each director serves until the next annual meeting or until his or her successor is elected or appointed.
 The Articles of the Company provide for a minimum of five and a maximum of 15 directors.
 Officers are appointed annually and serve at the discretion of the Board of Directors.